-This Section presents the Environmental and Social Management Plan (ESMP) for the proposed 400kV overhead transmission line project between Mbeya and Sumbawanga Project and consolidates all mitigation and control measures for the identified environmental and social risks and impacts.
+This Section presents the Environmental and Social Management Plan (ESMP) for the proposed 400kV overhead transmission line project between Mbeya and Sumbawanga Project and ~4km segment of proposed 330kV overhead transmission line from Tunduma S/S to TanZam border and consolidates all mitigation and control measures for the identified environmental and social risks and impacts.
+The ESMP will be updated as necessary when details of the line route from Tunduma to TanZam border and results of bird and bat studies are available.
 The objectives of the ESMP are to: